 Many social tools allow you to create simple surveys to glean clear answers to specific questions.

 Once surveys are complete, the answers are then compiled to create a picture of how your customers behave, how they view your product, and more.
 Because responses are limited and the data is wide-reaching, you’ll want to make sure you have a clear understanding of the larger questions you want answered.
 Without these goals in mind, the data can quickly become unwieldy.

 Qualitative research often provides the most actionable and relevant findings.
 Where quantitative research offers shallow insights from a large swath of your audience, qualitative research goes deep.
-It allows you to explore, at length, what your industry-specific are thinking, where your industry stands, and where internal stakeholders see your products/services
+It allows you to explore, at length, what your industry-specific are thinking, where your industry stands, and where internal stakeholders see your products/services fitting in the marketplace.

 Interview participants might include internal stakeholders, current customers, former customers, and prospects.
 This allows you to understand your audience’s mindset at every phase of the buyer journey.
 Conducted in-person or over the phone, these interviews typically last 30 to 90 minutes.
 The interviewer uses a discussion guide to shape the conversation but may choose to ask follow-up questions to probe deeper.
 Consider using a third-party interviewer to encourage open, honest answers.

 A focus group can be more efficient and lead to a broader discussion than one-on-one interviews, but it can also be trickier to pull insights from everyone in the room.
 A skilled moderator should lead the discussion to ensure everyone participates.
 In-person focus groups tend to encourage the most discussion, but they can be conducted through a web/teleconference service to reduce costs or include participants from different geographical areas.